-Asset Class Target Allocation Real Return Arithmetic Basis U.S. Fixed Income 100.00% 2.20%
+Asset Class Target Allocation Real Return Arithmetic Basis U.S. Fixed Income 100.00% 2.00%

 Discount Rate.
-The long term expected rate of return on plan assets is 4.00% per year, net of investment expenses.
-The weighted average discount rate is 3.91% in 2019, up from 3.39% in 2018.
+The long term expected rate of return on plan assets is 2.00% per year, net of investment expenses.
+The weighted average discount rate is 2.15% in 2021.
 The projection of cash flows used to determine the discount rate assumed that the Corporation would continue to make payments for future benefits payments based on currently available assets and investment returns and will not make any additional contributions to the Trust.
-Based on those assumptions, the OPEB plan's fiduciary net position was projected to be available to make all projected OPEB payments for current active and inactive employees until 2032.
+Based on those assumptions, the OPEB plan's fiduciary net position was projected to be available to make all projected OPEB payments for current active and inactive employees until 2033.
 Therefore, the long-term expected rate of return on OPEB plan investments was applied until 2032 and the 20-year S&P bond index rate was applied for all years after 2032.